 You have a seamless web of connective tissue, called fascia, throughout your body.
 This system is alive and responsive, constantly adapting to the movements, stresses, and experiences of your life.

-Our bodies cope with injuries, shocks, losses, and the demands of modern life—stress, shoes, sitting, and repetitive movement.
-They reach, walk, carry, type, drive, jump and so much more.
+Our bodies cope with injuries and the demands of modern life—stress, shoes, sitting, and repetitive movement.
+They reach, walk, carry, type, drive and so much more.
 They also buffer emotional pain, and are responsible for our survival during overwhelming or dangerous experiences.

 Tension is one of the body’s tools for support and protection.
 Over time, the body reinforces the fascial web around patterns of tension and bracing.